-Fieldwork is an essential part of the geography curriculum helping to develop geographical enquiry and skills.
+Visits and fieldwork are an essential part of the geography curriculum helping to develop geographical enquiry and skills.
 Children learn best when the learning environment is ordered and they feel safe.
-Any visit should be well-organised and provide a stimulating and valuable experience.
-The pupils should prepare well for the trip and, on their return, use the experience to good effect in the classroom.
-The class teacher, or leader, should plan the trip meticulously, with the pupils' safety and welfare paramount.
-Risk assessments will be completed in advance.
+Any visit should be well organised and provide a stimulating and valuable experience.
+The pupils should prepare well for the visit and, on their return, use the experience to good effect in the classroom.
+The class teacher, or leader, should plan the visit meticulously, with the pupils' safety and welfare paramount.